 At the login page, enter “admin” as the username.
 The initial password is the internal IP address of the VM, as shown below.

 Go through the login process.

-Any resources created by the controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the controller console.
-If you delete them directly on Azure console, controllers view of resources will be incorrect which will lead to features not working properly.
+Any resources created by the Controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the Controller console.
+If you delete them directly on Azure console, The Controller’s view of the resources will be incorrect, which will lead to features not working properly.

-The purpose of onboarding is to help you setup an account on Aviatrix Controller that corresponds to Azure account with policies so that the Controller can launch gateways using Azure API.
+The purpose of Onboarding is to help you setup an account on the Aviatrix Controller that corresponds to an Azure account with policies so that the Controller can launch gateways using Azure APIs.

 Follow the instructions here to create an Aviatrix account that corresponds to your Azure account credential.